huggingface/diffusers/docs/source/en/training/distributed_inference.md

 image
 ```

-Pass a dictionary to enforce a restriction on the maximum GPU memory that can be used:
+You can also pass a dictionary to enforce the maximum GPU memory that can be used on each device:

 ```diff
 from diffusers import DiffusionPipeline